jommarqs/talkdesk-js-class/02-unidirectional-data-flow.md

 render();
 ```

-This means that we can how define operations over our data without having to deal with the DOM, and call `render` when we need to rebuild the view.
+This means that we can how define operations over our data without having to deal with DOM nodes, and call `render` only when we need to rebuild the view.
 Note we now have a unique `id` for every todo, so they can be easily referenced in `toggle` and `remove` operations.

 ```js
 const model = {